 Each school is required to develop a comprehensive program that gives students the intellectual and experiential foundations for all aspects of responsible citizenship.
 These include taking an interest in public affairs, engaging in civil discourse, understanding and actively participating in democratic political processes, being able to analyze news and information, cultivating and effectively advocating opinions on matters of public policy, tolerating diverse opinions, supporting free speech, and being involved in community service that addresses public problems.

-The program must engage all members of the college's community-administrators, faculty, staff, students, and alumni.
+The program must engage all members of the college's community - administrators, faculty, staff, students, and alumnae/i.
 Pericleans are also expected to share their program concepts and experiences.
 This collaboration is fostered through annual meetings where member presidents, faculty, and students share best practices for promoting civic engagement.

 More information about Project Pericles is here.